With Super Mario Maker 2, Nintendo both unleashes and leashes creators – TechCrunch

 Ultimately my wish that Nintendo demolish the walls of its garden amounts to nothing more than asking them to give away the keys to the castle, so to speak.
 And it’s not like I’m being oppressed here — I can barely put together a decent course of my own, and others are happy to work within these constraints.
 Not being a genius Maker myself, I tend to see the restrictions rather than the possibilities.

 I just want more Mario, and in fact more Mario than Nintendo is willing to give.
 With Mario Maker it has secured me a constant drip-feed of Mario-adjacent content that’s just enough to keep me playing but also just limited enough that I look forward with immense impatience to the next “real” game.
-Whether that’s a kindness or a cruelty I can’t say, but whatever it is, it’s going to take up a hell of a lot of my time over the next couple years.
+Whether that’s a kindness or a cruelty I can’t say, but whatever it is, it’s going to take up a hell of a lot of my time over the next couple of years.